beam-australia/laravel-permission/docs/basic-usage/super-admin.md

 weight: 5
 ---

-We strongly recommend that a Super-Admin be handled by setting a global `Gate::before` or `Gate::after` rule which checks for the desired role.
+We strongly recommend that a Super-Admin be handled by setting a global `Gate::before` or `Gate::after` rule which checks for the desired group.

 Then you can implement the best-practice of primarily using permission-based controls (@can and $user->can, etc) throughout your app, without always having to check for "is this a super-admin" everywhere.
-Best not to use role-checking (ie: `hasRole`) when you have Super Admin features like this.
+Best not to use group-checking (ie: `hasGroup`) when you have Super Admin features like this.

 ## `Gate::before`
-If you want a "Super Admin" role to respond `true` to all permissions, without needing to assign all those permissions to a role, you can use Laravel's `Gate::before()` method.
+If you want a "Super Admin" group to respond `true` to all permissions, without needing to assign all those permissions to a group, you can use Laravel's `Gate::before()` method.
 For example:

 ```php
 use Illuminate\Support\Facades\Gate;